kaifishr/kaifishr.github.io/_posts/2020-12-19-adaptive-learning-rate-method.md

  $$f(x,y) = (1.5 - x + xy)^2 + (2.25 - x + xy^2)^2 + (2.625 - x + xy^3)^2$$

-Beale's function has a global minimum at $$(x,y)=(3,0.5)$$ which is indicated by a black star in the results section.

 In order to determine an optimal learning rate $$\eta$$ as well as the hyperparameter $$\alpha$$ for each optimizer, a grid search was performed beforehand.
 The optimal hyperparameter is determined by how fast the global minimum is reached.
-To measure the speed of convergence of different optimizers I used a loss function that is defined by the Euclidean distance to the global minimum.
+To measure the speed of convergence of different optimizers I used a loss function that is defined as the Euclidean distance to the global minimum.The following table shows the used hyperparameters:

 | Hyperparameter | GD | GD+ | GDM | GDM+ | NAG | NAG+ | Adam | Adam+ |
 |----------------|----|-----|-----|------|-----|------|------|-------|
 | $$\eta$$ | 0.01 | 0.01 | 0.015 | 0.01 | 0.006 | 0.006 | 0.0005 | 0.0005 |
 | $$\alpha$$ | 0 | 1e-4 | 0 | 1e-5 | 0 | 1e-6 | 0 | 1e-8 |

 Please note, that the initial learning rate for all optimizers with adaptive learning rate are equal or smaller compared to the standard algorithm.
 For other hyperparameters, frequently used values found in the literature were used:

 $$\gamma=0.5$$, $$\beta_1=0.9$$, $$\beta_2=0.99$$, $$\epsilon=1e-8$$

 ## Results

 For better comparability, results are shown for one optimizer at a time.
+Beale's function has a global minimum at $$(x,y)=(3,0.5)$$ which is indicated by a black star in the results section.

 ### Gradient Descent

 The following figure shows the behavior of the classic Gradient Descent (GD) algorithm.
 We see that the algorithms equipped with an adaptive learning rate (GD+) approaches the global minimum on a similar path but with much larger steps.
+Near the global minimum, larger oscillations are observed at the beginning of the optimization for the optimizer with adaptive learning rate.

 ![](/assets/images/post6/gd_gd.png)

-This behavior is also reflected in the loss as apparent in the next figure.
+This behavior is also reflected in the loss as the next figure shows.
 The loss shows that the adaptive learning rate not only allows to approach the global minimum much faster, it also gets about an order of magnitude closer after convergence.

 ![](/assets/images/post6/loss_gd.png)

 ### Gradient Descent with Momentum

 In the case with momentum, the results behave similarly to those for the classic gradient descent.
-Due to the adaptive learning rate, the global minimum is reached in a more direct way and with larger steps.
+The optimizer with adaptive learning rates reaches the global minimum in a more direct way and and with larger steps.

 ![](/assets/images/post6/gd_gdm.png)

-Here we see again, that the optimizer equipped with an adaptive learning rate converges much faster and also gets much closer to the global minimum.
+Here we see again, that the optimizer equipped with an adaptive learning rate converges much faster and also gets closer to the global minimum.

 ![](/assets/images/post6/loss_gdm.png)